superduper-io/superduper/docs/usage/vector_index.md

 See [here](listener) for how to create such a component.

 Alternatively the model and listener may be created inline.
-Here is how to define a simple libear bag-of-words model:
+Here is how to define a simple linear bag-of-words model:

 ```python
 from superduperdb.container.vector_index import VectorIndex